 Hosmer, Yelich could benefit from getting off the ground

-This Sept.
 3, 2016 file photo shows Kansas City Royals' Eric Hosmer watching his two-run home run during the fourth inning of a baseball game against the Detroit Tigers in Kansas City, Mo.
+Daniel Murphy, Jonathan... .

 Comments